ole00/afterburner/README.md

   * **Calibration step 1)** Turn the small potentiometer (R8) on the Afterburner to the middle position.
 This pot acts as compensation resistor for the digital pot.

-  * **Calibration step 2)** Set the progamming voltage (VPP) to 16.5V: Check the programming voltage (VPP) without the GAL chip being inserted / connected to Afterburner.
+  * **Calibration step 2)** Set the programming voltage (VPP) to 16.5V: Check the programming voltage (VPP) without the GAL chip being inserted / connected to Afterburner.
 Test the voltage on MT3608 module VOUT- and VOUT+ pins while running the following command:
   <pre>
   ./afterburner s
   </pre>